TPriince/tour-guide-turbham/README.md

 ## Events

 The component provides several events to handle tour actions.
-These events can be sued within the scope of the tour guide:
+These events can be used within the scope of the tour guide:

 | Event Name | Description                          |
 | ---------- | ------------------------------------ |